tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 linear, quadratic, or random function.
 Participants in the linear and quadratic performed above chance levels during extrapolation testing, with those in the linear condition performing the best overall.
-Carroll argued that these results were best explained by a ruled based model wherein learners form an abstract representation of the underlying function.
-Subsequent work by Brehmer (1974),testing a wider array of functional forms, provided further evidence for superior extrapolation in tasks with linear functions.
-Brehmer argued that individuals start out with an assumption of a linear function, but given sufficient error will progressively test alternative hypothesis with polynomials of greater degree.
+Carroll argued that these results were best explained by a rule-based model wherein learners form an abstract representation of the underlying function.
+Subsequent work by Brehmer (1974), testing a wider array of functional forms, provided further evidence for superior extrapolation in tasks with linear functions.
+Brehmer argued that individuals start out assuming a linear function, but given sufficient error will progressively test alternative hypotheses with polynomials of greater degree.
 Koh & Meyer (1991) employed a visuomotor function learning task, wherein participants were trained on examples from an unknown function relating the length of an input line to the duration of a response (time between keystrokes).
-In this domain, participants performed best when the relation between line length and response duration was determined by a power, as opposed to linear function.
-Koh & Meyer developed the log-polynomial adaptive-regression model to account for their results.
+In this domain, participants performed best when the relation between line length and response duration was determined by a power law, as opposed to linear function.
+Koh and Meyer developed the log-polynomial adaptive-regression model to account for their results.

-The first significant challenge to the rule-based accounts of function learning was put forth by DeLosh et al. (1997) .
+The first significant challenge to rule-based accounts of function learning was put forth by DeLosh et al. (1997) .
 In their task, participants learned to associate stimulus magnitudes with response magnitudes that were related via either linear, exponential, or quadratic function.
-Participants approached ceiling performance by the end of training in each function condition, and were able to correctly respond in interpolation testing trials.
+Participants approached ceiling performance by the end of training in each function condition, and were able to accurately respond on interpolation testing trials.
 All three conditions demonstrated some capacity for extrapolation, however participants in the linear condition tended to underestimate the true function, while exponential and quadratic participants reliably overestimated the true function on extrapolation trials.
-Extrapolation and interpolation performance are depicted in
+Extrapolation and interpolation performances are depicted in
 <a href="#fig-delosh-extrap" class="quarto-xref">Figure 10</a>.

-The authors evaluated both of the rule-based models introduced in earlier research (with some modifications enabling trial-by-trial learning).
-The polynomial hypothesis testing model (Brehmer, 1974;
-Carroll, 1963) tended to mimic the true function closely in extrapolation, and thus offered a poor account of the human data.
+The authors evaluated the rule-based models introduced in earlier research (with some modifications enabling trial-by-trial learning).
+The polynomial hypothesis testing model (Brehmer, 1974; Carroll, 1963) tended to mimic the true function closely in extrapolation, and thus offered a poor account of the under and over-estimation biases shown in the human data.
 The log-polynomial adaptive regression model (Koh & Meyer, 1991) was able to mimic some of the systematic deviations produced by human subjects, but also predicted overestimation in cases where underestimation occurred.

 The authors also introduced two new function-learning models.
 The Associative Learning Model (ALM) and the extrapolation-association model